-When fans come to the Los Angeles Memorial Coliseum, they’re pushing for more than a victory from the USC Trojans or the Los Angeles Rams.
+When fans come to the Los Angeles Memorial Coliseum, they’re pushing for more than a victory from the USC Trojans.
 They’re also part of a sustainability effort that has helped push the stadium past the “zero waste” goal line.
-For a stadium with a capacity of more than 90,000, that’s no small feat.
+For a stadium with a capacity of more than 75,000, that’s no small feat.
 Our venue now ranks as one of the most sustainable stadiums in the country.
 See how the stats stack up.

 What is Zero Waste?